Capital bets on Gqeberha despite water, power crisis

 “Hotels are always about location,” Wachsberger said.
 “Today people want more than just a room.
 They want entertainment, shopping and experiences all in one place.”

-The Capital currently operates 13 hotels nationally and plans to expand further into secondary cities including Bloemfontein, following what Wachsberger described as strong success in Mbombela.
+The Capital currently operates 13 hotels nationally and plans to expand further into secondary cities, including Bloemfontein, following what Wachsberger described as strong success in Mbombela.

 “In Mbombela we’re running at around 90% occupancy,” he said.
 “People say build another one there, but we’d rather move into new cities and keep rolling the model out across South Africa.”